act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 By adding `aria-hidden="true"` to an element, content authors ensure that assistive technologies will ignore the element.
 This can be used to hide parts of a web page that are [pure decoration](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration), such as icon fonts - that are not meant to be read by assistive technologies.

-However, if the element is also part of the [sequential focus navigation][], the assistive technology will want to announce the element where focus has landed.
-If focus lands on an element with `aria-hidden="true"`, the element's state of decorative vs non-decorative and [visible](#visible) vs hidden unclear.
+An element with an `aria-hidden` attribute set to `true` that is also part of the [sequential focus navigation][] may cause confusion for users of assistive technologies because the element can be reached via [sequential focus navigation][], but it should be hidden and not [included in the accessibility tree][].

 The 1 second time span introduced in the exception of the definition of [focusable][] is an arbitrary limit which is not included in WCAG.
 Given that scripts can manage the focus state of elements, testing the focused state of an element consistently would be impractical without a time limit.